Labelle's ‘Lady Marmalade’ and songs by Janet Jackson, Kermit the Frog added to National Recording Registry

 Famed for its “Hey sista, go sista” intro and its popular refrain “Voulez-vous coucher avec moi (ce soir)?” which translates to “Do you want to sleep with me (tonight)?”
 “Lady Marmalade” – written by Bob Crewe and Kenny Nolan and co-produced with Labelle’s manager Vicki Wickham – is the Philadelphia-formed trio’s greatest hit.

-Ranked as No. 16 on Billboard’s list of 100 Greatest Girl Group Songs of All Time, the song was No. 1 hit on the Billboard Hot 100 chart in 1975.
+Ranked as No. 16 on Billboard’s list of 100 Greatest Girl Group Songs of All Time, the song hit No. 1 on the Billboard Hot 100 chart in 1975.

 Over the decades, many artists covered the naughty song, which contain English and French lyrics, but the most notable is the Rockwilder and Missy “Misdemeanor” Elliott-produced 2001 version by singers Christina Aguilera, Mya, Pink and rapper Lil’ Kim, recorded for the “Moulin Rouge!” soundtrack.
 That rendition became a No. 1 hit internationally and scored a Grammy Award for “Best Pop Collaboration with Vocals” in 2002.